Grand Duke Michael Pavlovich of Russia: Early life

 Mikhail and his youngest siblings were brought up in a strict environment, which corporal punishment played a big part.
 He was tutored by General I. M. Lamzdorf, but was primarily taught by his mother Maria Feodorovna, who taught her sons science in an attempt to persuade them from building military careers.
 Ultimately, this would be of no use, as Mikhail and his brother Nicholas I had a penchant for all things military.
-At the age of sixteen, Mikhail took part in the campaign [Russian word 'campaign' means war] against Napoleon.
+At the age of sixteen, Mikhail took part in the campaign against Napoleon.

 Mikhail took part in suppressing the Decembrist revolt following the sudden death of Alexander I. When the news reached him, Mikhail was in Warsaw.
 The next day he left for Saint Petersburg with a letter from Grand Duke Konstantin, renouncing his right to the throne.
 Upon his arrival, he learnt that the oath of allegiance to Konstantin had already been sworn.
 He returned to Warsaw and attempted to convince his brother to come to the capital to no avail.
 Returning early on 14 December, he found that ranks of the artillery had sworn the oath to Nicholas I, causing those sworn to Konstantin to mount a coup d'état.
 The coup was crushed by 3 January.
 Those who took part were imprisoned, sentenced to death, or exiled to Siberia.
 The Grand Duke was a member of the commission of inquiry into the uprising, and argued for Wilhelm Küchelbecker, who was sentenced to death for attempting to kill the grand duke, to be commuted to imprisonment and hard labour, which was successful.

-Between 1826 and 1828, he fought in the Russo-Turkish War as Commander of the Guards Corps and in the November Uprising.
+Between 1828 and 1831, he fought in the Russo-Turkish War as Commander of the Guards Corps and in the November Uprising.
 As a result of his assault on Warsaw, he was awarded the rank of Adjutant general.